purescript/documentation/ecosystem/Editor-and-tool-support.md

 There are some tools meant specifically for Nix users, who may not be able to use installation methods like NPM.

 - [easy-purescript-nix](https://github.com/justinwoo/easy-purescript-nix) provides many common tools in the PureScript community like the compiler (`purs`), `spago`, `pscid`, `zephyr`, and more for Nix environments.
+- [purs-nix](https://github.com/purs-nix/purs-nix) provides support for official package-set, namespaces and overlays on Nix without a external package manager (like spago).
+- [purifix](https://github.com/purifix/purifix) package manager in nix using spago (spago.yaml) as single source of truth.
 - [spago2nix](https://github.com/justinwoo/spago2nix) helps you generate Nix expressions for your Spago dependencies.
 - [yarn2nix](https://github.com/nix-community/yarn2nix) helps you generate Nix expressions for your JavaScript dependencies.